 It's important to apply liberally, especially as you need enough of the product to help you with the next stages of physical cleaning, not to mention when the dog naturally shakes to help dislodge the excess.

 While it's fantastic at cleaning your dog’s ears on a general basis, an obvious downside with this product is that it's not a treatment if your dog has an infection.
-Therefore, while using it regularly may help avoid said infection, you will need to buy another product or consult your vet should more troublesome symptoms occur.
+Therefore, while using it regularly may help avoid said infection, you will need to buy another product or consult your vet should more troublesome ear infection symptoms occur.

 A vet-recommended ear formula that should be a staple part of your dog’s grooming routine.
 When used regularly, it will help fight ear infections, irritation and general discomfort.